Welcome CELCites, or is it CELCaroonies?!

 ASSIGNMENTS AND CLASSES:

-All – KEEP studying your vocabulary throughout winter break!
+All – KEEP studying your vocabulary, especially concentrating on new verbs!

 Link to El alfabeto song